 We’re living the unfathomable and we are taking each day as it comes.
-The global pandemic of COVID-19 has justified one thing, there is no right and wrong when making decisions about your wedding during the pandemic.
+Almost 2 years into the global pandemic of COVID-19, it has justified one thing, there is no right and wrong when making decisions about your wedding during the pandemic.
 Currently, all that matters is every individual's contribution to control the contamination of this virus by practising social distancing and undertaking respective measures to limit its spread.

 Here is a step by step guide for you to follow, to break the news of your wedding postponement to your guests: